 Program Evaluations for Faculty and Staff

 PACS faculty members and staff are requested to complete an annual Faculty and Staff Program Evaluation.
 The purpose of this evaluation is to provide information on the Program’s overall performance and assist in the development of the Program’s goals and objectives.
 These evaluations are sent out during the fall semester, completed on-line, and are confidential.
-Results are reviewed by the PACS Program Director and discussed at the December Faculty meeting.
+Results are reviewed by the PACS Directors and discussed at the December Faculty meeting.

 Public restrooms are available on the 2nd and 3rd floors.